For many people the hiking season ends when the snow starts to fly. But it…

 Retrace your steps to return to the lake.
 The total snowshoeing time is only 60 – 90 minutes but I recommend extra time by the waterfall.
 It’s a good place for a cup of hot chocolate and a snack.

-Pyramid Bench Trails
+Pyramid Bench Trails for snowshoeing

 Drive 10 minutes up to Pyramid Lake and park near the Pyramid Lake Resort.
 You can pick up a trail map at the resort and then head off on a whole network of looping trails.